-- (a) SOWK 614 and SOWK 615 must be taken concurrently in the first part of the programme; SOWK 625, 671 and 672 will be taken concurrently in the second part. - (b) The Head of School must approve the candidate's choice of optional course.
+- (a) SOWK 614 and SOWK 615 must be taken concurrently in the first part of the programme; SOWK 625, 671 and 672 will be taken concurrently in the second part. - (b) The Programme Coordinator must approve the candidate's choice of optional course.